NIRSpec MOS Deep Extragalactic Survey

 See also: NIRSpec Dithers and NodsNIRSpec Dithering Recommended Strategies, NIRSpec MOS Dither and Nod Patterns

-We choose to nod, taking an exposure in each shutter of our three-shutter slitlet.
-Since nod positions can serve as dithers, we choose not to add any additional dithers.
+You will choose to nod, taking an exposure in each shutter of the 3-shutter slitlet.
+Since nod positions can serve as dithers, choose not to add any additional dithers.
 This choice increases efficiency in two ways:

-1. We do not have to reconfigure the MSA, saving 90 seconds of overhead.
+1. You do not have to reconfigure the MSA, saving 90 s of overhead.

-2. We do not suffer multiplexing losses, due to the requirement that our sources be observable in two configurations, rather than one.
+2. You do not suffer multiplexing losses, due to the requirement that the sources be observable in two configurations, rather than one.

-The down-side to this choice is that our spectra will have a wavelength gap, due to NIRSpec’s chip gap.
-We accept this compromise.
-We note that adding a 20” Fixed Dither to cover the chip gap would still result in half the exposure time, and a non-uniform signal-to-noise, over certain wavelengths.
-For users concerned about wavelength coverage, the MSA Target Info export file contains the wavelength coverage for each slitlet in the MSA field-of-view.
+The down-side to this choice is that the spectra will have a wavelength gap, due to NIRSpec’s chip gap, a compromise you'll have to accept.
+Note that adding a 20” fixed dither to cover the chip gap would still result in half the exposure time, and a non-uniform signal to noise, over certain wavelengths.
+For users concerned about wavelength coverage, the MSA Target Info export file contains the wavelength coverage for each slitlet in the MSA field of view.

 Step 7 - Learn about recommended practices for dithering, background subtraction, MSA leakage and general MOS recommendations